 Homeopathy treats people, not diagnoses.
-One of the unique features of our healing science and art is the our medicines address concerns of the whole person, mental, emotional, and physical, including the mouth.
+One of the unique features of our healing science and art is that our medicines address concerns of the whole person – mental, emotional, and physical – including the mouth.
 Homeopathy can be remarkably effective for acute, as well as chronic, dental issues.
 We urge readers to consider homeopathy as your first intervention prior to pharmaceutical drugs, surgery, or other more invasive and complex dental treatments.

 We include first, the acute dental case of a patient whom we have been working with for thirteen years.
 Then we discuss other acute dental conditions and their homeopathic treatment as well as providing some information on medicines to consider for chronic dental issues.

 Karen, fifty years old, called us in November, 2010 We have treated her constitutionally, very successfully, for eczema and anxiety with Magnesium carbonicum (published in the Spring or Summer Townsend Letter issue of 2009).
 “I have tooth pain on the left side.
 It’s been excruciating the past two days.
 I can’t sleep.
 I can’t stand it.
 I just want to rip my tooth out!
 It started as a low-grade aching.
 I went to the dentist last Friday, The X-ray was normal.
 She couldn’t find an abscess.
 Her only recommendation was to use Sensidyn toothpaste.”

 “The pain is piercing.
 Like somebody is poking or driving a needle into my gum.
 It throbs.
 Or aches really intensely.
 Sometimes it goes away for a while, but then it comes back full force.
 It was horrible this afternoon.
 Cold water relieves the pain for a few minutes, then the throbbing returns.
 The dentist told me it was possibly sinus pain.
 The entire left side of my face is painful.
 My ears are plugged and ringing like crazy.”